First App Deployment

 You can deploy your app using 'acurast deploy'

-During the setup process, we set default values for most of the parameters, and they should work well for our example.
-You can always open the acurast.json
+During the setup process, default values are set for most of the parameters, and they should work well for this example.
+You can always open the acurast.json file and change the configuration there.
+In the CLI Docs you will find more information about the possible configurations.

 These are the files that were generated: